ryan-taylor/workos-jsr/CONTRIBUTING.md

 All quality gates are enforced through GitHub Actions:

 1. **Lint, Type-Check & Test**: Every push and pull request triggers automatic:
-   - Deno linting
+   - Deno linting and formatting
-   - Type checking
+   - Type checking with strict TypeScript settings
-   - Unit & integration tests
+   - Unit & integration tests for Deno environments

 2. **Commit Message Format**: All commits are automatically checked against the Conventional Commits specification using commitlint.